jamesaxl/sistats/README.rst

 why?
 ----

-I need to *collect system stats and send them somewhere else*:sup:`TM`
+I need to *collect system stats and put it over there*:sup:`TM`

-I wanted to start extracting the stats collection from `glances`_ but the code was riden with try/except and kind of unpythonic *so I decided to start from scratch*:sup:`TM`
+I wanted to start extracting the stats collection from `glances`_ but the code was full of try/except and kind of unpythonic *so I decided to start from scratch*:sup:`TM`

 what?
 -----

-a library (sistats) that gives you system stats and allows to calculate the variation between two reads and some modules that allow to periodically check for stats and send them somewhere else
+a library (sistats) that gives you system stats and allows to calculate the variation between two reads and some modules that allow to periodically check for stats and put it over there (mqtt and REST for now)

 an example of the sistats module: